AProgramFailure/AProgramFailure/README.md

 <pre>
-💻 |> A self taught Full Stack Developer and a Legacy System Consultant 📚 |> A Bachelor of Science in Business Information Technology from the University of Twente 📝 |> A strong interest in Software Development, Automization and Data Science 🌱 |> Learning every day, step by step
+💻 |> A self taught Full Stack Developer and a Legacy System Consultant 📚 |> A Bachelor of Science in Business Information Technology from the University of Twente 📝 |> Strongly interested in Software Development, Automization and Data Science 🌱 |> Learning every day, step by step
 🌟 |> Main languages: Typescript, Rust, Java, Elixir
 🌟 |> Main frameworks: Nuxt.js, Tokio.rs, Springboot, Phoenix